projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 ************

 ACRN includes three types of configurations: Hypervisor, Board, and VM.
-Each are discussed in the following sections.
+Each is discussed in the following sections.

 Hypervisor configuration
 ========================